gershnik/wsdd-native/README.md

 ### FreeBSD

-Pre-built packages are available for FreeBSD 13 in a custom binary package repository.
+Pre-built packages are available for FreeBSD 13 and 14 in a custom binary package repository.
 Both `amd64` (aka `x86_64`) and `arm64` (aka `aarch64`) architectures are supported.

 To set the repo up: